NCI-HTAN-Jamborees/Integrating-single-cell-sequencing-and-spatial-omics-data/README.md

 - **Pre-processing**
     - Separate pre-processing pipelines were set up for MERFISH and scRNA-seq.
 In short these processes are described below:
     - MERFISH
         - Cell centroids were calculated for each cell from the middle slice of the 3D z-stack using the Shapely Python package.
-See
+In the future, using the full 3D z-stack could be an interesting course of investigation.
-          notebook: `pre_processing/MERFISH_preprocessing.ipynb`
+          See notebook: `pre_processing/MERFISH_preprocessing.ipynb`
         - Control probes were removed from the expression matrix, all transcript counts were normalized, and cell types were annotated manually using Leiden clustering implemented in Scanpy.
           See notebook for an example on one sample: `pre_processing/MERFISH_celltype_514.ipynb`